 Sometimes it makes sense for the taxpayer to have a larger amount of IRS debt.
 If the taxpayer is attempting to qualify for an offer in compromise, a bankruptcy, or is going to be in a small partial pay installment agreement or non-collectible status arrangement, reducing the debt may be a waste of time or even negatively affect the outcome.

 The IRS will agree to abate penalties if the taxpayer can show that a reasonable attempt to comply was made and compliance wasn't possible because of unforeseen circumstances that were outside of the taxpayer's control.

 Explanations that can work include lost records, true ignorance of the law, and serious illness.
 Almost any explanation has a chance of working if the standard above can be proven.

 The penalty abatement request is also helped if the story makes sense when viewed from a “big picture” standpoint.
-If the taxpayer's explanation for failure to file on time is a serious illness, but the taxpayer had late filed returns before or after the date of the serious illness, the IRS will typically disagree with the abatement request.
+If the taxpayer's explanation for the failure to file on time is a serious illness, but the taxpayer had late-filed returns before or after the date of the serious illness, the IRS will typically disagree with the abatement request.

 An overall good compliance history is also important as is the ability to show the IRS that the circumstance that caused the late file/late pay also affected other areas of the taxpayer's life (like the inability to meet living expenses).

 Even well-presented reasonable cause-based penalty abatement requests are denied by the IRS.
 It's often necessary for the taxpayer to file an appeal of the penalty abatement denial.